dravinflores/smdt/documentation/DatabaseManager.md

 'archive'| Used to set the archive parameter of the db_manager class.
 For more info, see [db.py documentation](db.md). | true "loop"| if true, the database manager will loop forever running it's update function, at 5s intervals.
 Otherwise, it only gets ran once. | true
-"cleanup"| If true, it calls the cleanup function of db_manager and locks before it runs. | false
+"cleanup"| If true, it calls the cleanup function of db_manager and locks before it runs. | false "nopickler"| If true, the station_pickler will not be ran, meaning that the station's data directories will not feed into the database.
+Only pickled tube files already in the new_data directory will be added. | false